adatamahan/python_nov2023/README.md

 Astrid Hansen <br>

 This repository contains:
-- a python file with basic python code
 - code with matplotlib visualizations
+- code with focus on numpy calculations
 - code where the panda package is used